 At Kontakt.io, we recognize the need for an open and flexible platform as part of a scalable location technology solution.

-That is why we are opening to third-party Bluetooth low energy (BLE) and other devices and launching the Kontakt.io Firmware Kit.
+That is why we are opening to third-party Bluetooth low energy (Bluetooth LE) and other devices and launching the Kontakt.io Firmware Kit.

 Additionally, today we launched three new Bluetooth products!

 The Problem: the location technology stack is fragmented, proprietary and solution siloed – increasing Total Cost of Ownership (TCO) is preventing growth for all parties involved.